 By using simulation, performance can be easily measured for various Ethernet topologies and system configurations.
-Some detailed simulation models are presented in [12] [21] [22] [25] [26] [34], which can be used to model Ethernet with different size, transmission rate, Ethernet length and station distribution, etc. An event driven simulation model is the standard approach.
+Some detailed simulation models are presented in [11] [18] [19] [20] [21] [29], which can be used to model Ethernet with different size, transmission rate, Ethernet length and station distribution, etc. An event driven simulation model is the standard approach.
 In such a model, the movement of packets in the model is expressed in terms of events.
 A global table is maintained to record each event that takes place at a specified time.
 We distinguish between two types of event-driven simulation models.
 In a centralized approach, the medium is simulated by an active entity that keeps track of packets sent by each station, and informs each station about the current state of the medium.
 The centralized medium also detects and computes the exact time a collision occurs and sends out jam signals.
 Each station need only model packet transmission and/or retransmission due to collision and packet drop due to buffer overflow.
 Although these detailed simulation models may achieve accurate performance results, they are too complex.
 In this paper, we present an efficient alternative approach, that we call distributed simulation.
-We present this model in more detail in Section 4.
+We will present more detail about this model in Section 4.